On this page

 Every factual claim must cite an external source.

-Sources are append-only — you cannot remove existing citations.
+Sources are append-only.
+You cannot remove existing citations.

 Prefer analyst reports and research studies over blog posts.